-Michigan Indian Leadership Program
+Michigan Indian Leadership Program (MILP)

-The Michigan Indian Leadership Program (MILP) is a one-week summer experience co-sponsored by the College of Agriculture and Natural Resources (CANR) and the Office of the Associate Provost for Undergraduate Education at MSU.
+The Michigan Indian Leadership Program (MILP) is a one-week indigenized summer experience co-sponsored by the College of Agriculture and Natural Resources (CANR) and the Office of the Associate Provost for Undergraduate Education at MSU.

 What is MILP?

 Although the program is not limited to Native American youth, the program content is based on issues of relevance to Native American students.
+Every effort is made to indigenize as much of the program content as we can.

 Who participates in MILP?

 MILP is designed primarily for Native American youth entering grades 8-12 and other students with a strong interest and involvement in Native American culture and community.
-The program is open to 30 participants annually.

 What will I do as a MILP participant?